ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 The tool supports two main usages as follows.

-- **Code generation:** Generate Ballerina records and parsing functions for a given EDI schema
+- **Code generation:** generate Ballerina records and parsing functions for a given EDI schema
-- **Package generation:** Generate Ballerina records, parsing functions, utility methods, and a REST connector for a given collection of EDI schemas, and also organize those as a Ballerina package
+- **Package generation:** generate Ballerina records, parsing functions, utility methods, and a REST connector for a given collection of EDI schemas, and also organize those as a Ballerina package

 The functionalities of the above usages are described below.